How to Stay Safe Online: Tips for Personal Security

 • Be cautious when plugging USB devices into your computer.

-• Be vigilant for keyloggers.
+• Be vigilant for key loggers.

 • Bring your own keyboard and USB hub when necessary.